GC-public-projects/AuthuiFirestoreDemo/README.md

 - enable in Firebase site > projects > build > Firestore Database
 - create database
 - choose db location (irreversible)
-- start in test mode (will be modifyed later)
+- start in test mode (will be modified later)

 ## Link app to project with dependencies
 - again in Firebase site go to settings (gear icon next to "project Overview")